Batching โ

 }

-Console output:
+change()Console output:

-a were changed
+a was changed

-b were changed
+b was changed

-c were changed
+c was changed

-run reaction ๐
+run reaction ๐INFO

-statement, but since changes starts after promise is resolved, they are made at same time, and effect will run once:
+Here changes are made in an async function with await statement, but since changes starts after promise is resolved, they are made at same time, and effect will run once:

 async function change() {